This is the History of Uber and a look at their Logo Design

 It was in 2012 that the Uber logo got its first major overhaul.
 The new logo ditched the bright red and bold letters and instead featured a darker color scheme and slim, modern-looking letters.
 The goal in this redesign was to make the Uber logo look more modern and luxurious – both themes that Uber tries to touch on in their marketing.

-For several years, this logo remained the one in use by Uber and became widely recognizable across the world.
+For several years, this logo remained the one in use by Uber and became widely recognized across the world.
 In 2016, though, the Uber logo underwent another major overhaul, this time ditching the “U” and the company name entirely.
 Some described the new logo as bizarre, yet there is a lot of meaningful elements to its design that really convey the type of company that Uber hopes to be moving forward.

-Design Elements of the Uber Logo
+The Design Elements of the Uber Logo

 The new Uber logo features a slightly abstract design that the company says was inspired by the bit and the atom – both building blocks of technology and the world.